Spectral aspects of the Berezin transform: Berezin transform and Donaldson's iterations

-Note also that assumption $(i)$ coincides with Donaldson's assumption 2 in \cite[p.
-581]{D} when $Y$ is a finite collection of points.
-Donaldson proved that if either $Y$ is a complex variety which is not contained in any proper projective subspace, or $Y$ is a finite collection of points satisfying $(i)$, every orbit of $\TT_\nu$ converges to a balanced product $G$ as time goes to infinity.
-The proof of Proposition \ref{Psicv} closely follows the lines of \cite[p.
-581]{D}.
+The proof of Theorem \ref{thm-expcvcor} will rely on the Propositions \ref{Psicv}, \ref{prop-D2} and \ref{prop-D3} below.
+In particular, Proposition \ref{Psicv} generalizes the result of Donaldson in \cite[p.\,581]{D}, which essentially states that the iterations $\TT_\nu^r(q_0)$ converge to a $\nu$-balanced product as $r\rightarrow+\infty$ for all $q_0\in\Prod(\cV)$ if either $Y$ is a complex variety which is not contained in any proper projective subspace, or $Y$ is a finite collection of points satisfying $(i)$.
+Specifically, Donaldson's assumption 2 in \cite[p.\,581]{D} is precisely assumption $(i)$ in the case $\dim Y=0$, and Donaldson's assumption 1 in \cite[p.\,581]{D} is satisfied in the case $Y$ is a complex variety which is not contained in any proper projective subspace, but do not imply assumption $(ii)$ in general.
+The proof of Proposition \ref{Psicv} follows closely the lines of \cite[p.\,581]{D}.